alexhrao/aoc-2021/README.md

 ./setup.py 2 rust ahr
 ```

-Creates a new directory and gets you started!
+Creates a new directory in `day02` and gets you started!

 ## Getting Inputs